 – Ensure every action aligns with the company’s overarching mission.

-Sometimes, products that are not groundbreaking but have a strong market entry strategy and address specific pain points can lead to substantial market disruption.
+Even without groundbreaking features, products that address specific pain points through continuous improvement can still drive significant market transformation.
 Ultimately, a product reaching the market, even if it’s not a game-changer, holds more value than a perfect product that remains on the drawing board.

 #1 Iterative Development: Evolving software incrementally to respond swiftly to market demands.